 We cannot predict the future, but there are many reasons why you could be left without refrigeration.
 It could be voluntary, such as moving to an off-grid property or it could be involuntary like a power grid failure due to events that can’t be controlled.
-Whether it’s voluntary or involuntary it’s always a good idea to have some back-up plans and information on how to live without refrigeration.
+Whether it’s voluntary or involuntary, it’s always a good idea to have some backup plans and information on how to live without refrigeration.

 Places to keep your food cool if you are forced to live without refrigeration:

 Most of the people who decide to get off the grid will dig a root cellar on their property.
 Even a primitive root cellar that is 6’ by 8’ and 6’ deep does a great job at preserving your food.
-There are many books that will teach you how to build a root cellar and what foods to store in one.
-From experience, I’ve learned that a primitive cellar can be damp and storing metal cans in there is not a good idea.
-I now stick to freshs food like potatoes and carrots and I use plastic buckets or containers for other foods such as grains.
+Many books will teach you how to build a root cellar.
+These books will even teach you what foods to store in one.
+From experience, I’ve learned that a primitive cellar can be damp, and storing metal cans in there is not a good idea.
+I now stick to fresh food like potatoes and carrots and I use plastic buckets or containers for other foods such as grains.

-During a desert camp-out we’ve tried this method to preserve cheese and butter.
+During a desert camp-out, we’ve tried this method to preserve cheese and butter.
 We took a small cake pan and placed a small bowl in the middle.
-We put a block of cheese and two sticks of butter in the bowl, then we poured water in the cake pan halfway up the bowl.
-We laid a piece of cloth over the bowl and we tucked the bottoms of the cloth into the water from the cake pan.
+We put a block of cheese and two sticks of butter in the pot and then we poured water in the cake pan halfway up the bowl.
+Afterward, we laid a piece of cloth over the bowl and we tucked the bottoms of the fabric into the water from the cake pan.
 The dish would wick up water and kept it wet.
 We placed the cake pan in the shade and we checked the temperature using a thermometer placed inside the bowl.

 Related article: How to live without electricity

-You take two pots, one about an inch bigger overall and you fill the layer between the pots with wet sand.
-It doesn’t matter what type of sand you are using, but you should make sure there is a little wet sand on the bottom of the large pot.
-You place the food inside the smaller pot and you cover it with a wet towel that is tucked in the wet sand between the pots.
-I’ve seen many variations for this method and the main lesson is that you need to use a porous inner pot for this technique to work.
+You take two pots, one about an inch more significant overall and you fill the layer between the pots with wet sand.
+It doesn’t matter what type of sand you are using, but you should make sure there is a little damp sand on the bottom of the large pot.
+You place the food in the smaller pot and you cover it with a wet towel that is tucked in the wet sand between the pots.
+I’ve seen many variations of this method.
+The main lesson is that you need to use a porous inner pot for this technique to work.

 Suggested reading: Eggs and Dairy Preservation Techniques